Chern character for torsion-free ample groupoids: Introduction

+Now, the left hand side comes from a functor defined in terms of correspondences of spaces and associated Hilbert modules (which we call \emph{Atiyah transfer}), while the right hand side comes from ``summation over fibers'' induced by étale maps, which act on compactly supported function spectra.

-To substantiate the above comparison, we first analyze the framework in which the simplicial spectra in~\eqref{eq:hl-chern} live, namely, the $\infty$-functors from an $\infty$-category of totally disconnected spaces to the semiadditive $\infty$-category of spectra.
-Let us denote by $\Span_{\pret}(\TDLC)$ the $(2,1)$-category of spans of totally disconnected, locally compact, Hausdorff spaces $X \leftarrow Z \to Y$, with left leg a proper map, and right leg an étale map.
-We have the following result.
+To carry out the above comparison, we look at the $\infty$-functors from an $\infty$-category of totally disconnected spaces to the semiadditive $\infty$-category of spectra.
+To be precise, let us denote by $\Span_{\pret}(\TDLC)$ the $(2,1)$-category of spans of totally disconnected, locally compact, Hausdorff spaces $X \leftarrow Z \to Y$, with left leg a proper map, and right leg an étale map.
+We then have the following intermediate result, which is of its own interest.